moby/moby/docs/sources/installation/mac.md

     # Copy the executable file
     $ sudo mkdir -p /usr/local/bin
     $ sudo cp docker /usr/local/bin/

+### (OR) With Homebrew

+If you are using Homebrew on your machine, simply run the following command to install `boot2docker`:

+    $ brew install boot2docker

+Run the following command to install the `docker`
+client:

+    $ brew install docker

 And that's it!
 Let's check out how to use it.